devgoel186/CPP-Primer/README.md

 # CPP-Primer

-Thorough/in-depth understanding of the CPP Primer book by Stanley B. Lippman
+Thorough/in-depth understanding of the CPP Primer book by Stanley B. Lippman and stuff from [here](https://www.learncpp.com/)